AngularTemplates/angular-forms-and-validations/README.md

 ## Online Demo

-You can try the online demo of this Angular 7 CRUD [here](https://angular-forms-and-validations.firebaseapp.com/).
+You can try the online demo of this Angular Forms example app [here](https://angular-forms-and-validations.firebaseapp.com/).

 ## Premium Angular Starter Apps